der-carnivore/BingAds-docs/BingAds/scripts/reference/AccountsApp.md

 # AccountsApp
-This is the top-level object for managing multiple accounts in the Bing Ads system.
+This is the top-level object for managing multiple accounts in Bing Ads.

 # Methods
 |Method Name|Return Type|Description|